Optical probing of phononic properties of a tin-vacancy color center in diamond: Introduction

 \section{Introduction}

-In the last decade group-IV color centers in diamond (G4V), especially the silicon-vacancy (SiV), have emerged as a promising candidate for quantum technologies \cite{SenkallaArxiv2023, knaut_entanglement_2023}.
-The main advantage of this family of color centers stems from their inversion symmetric structure within the diamond lattice \cite{Wahl.2020}, that lends increased resistance to environmental charge noise (spectral diffusion) compared to the more widely studied nitrogen-vacancy color centers (NV) \cite{OrphalKobin2023PRX, Sipahigil2014PRL,Narita.2023}.
-This advantage becomes particularly salient for integrated applications \cite{Bopp2022Arxiv, Rugar2019PRB, Martinez2022PRL, Nguyen2019PRB}, where nanofabrication processes introduce surface charge noise in closer proximity to the color center.
+In the last decade group-IV color centers in diamond (G4Vs), especially the silicon-vacancy (SiV), have emerged as a promising candidate for quantum technologies \cite{SenkallaPRL2024, knaut_entanglement_2023}.
+The main advantage of this family of color centers stems from their inversion symmetric structure within the diamond lattice \cite{Wahl.2020}, which lends increased resistance to environmental charge noise (spectral diffusion) compared to the more widely studied nitrogen-vacancy (NV) color centers \cite{OrphalKobin2023PRX, Sipahigil2014PRL,Narita.2023}.
+This advantage becomes particularly salient for integrated applications \cite{Rugar2019PRB, Nguyen2019PRB, Martinez2022PRL, Bopp2024Adv}, where nanofabrication processes introduce surface charge noise in closer proximity to the color center.

-Although the G4Vs have exceptional optical qualities, the two branched orbital ground states of the G4V energy manifold (Fig.~\ref{fig:ExptScheme}(a)) allow spin-conserving phononic transitions and constitute the main decoherence channel for these quantum memories \cite{Jahnke2015NJP, Trusheim2020PRL}.
-In comparison, the NV is mainly protected from these thermal effects as the ground states have different spins and do not mix as quickly, enabling longer coherence times \cite{AbobeihNatComms2018}.
+Although the G4Vs have exceptional optical qualities, the two branched orbital ground states of the G4V energy manifold (Fig.~\ref{fig:ExptScheme}\hyperlink{fig:ExptSchemeL}{(a)}) allow spin-conserving phononic transitions and result in a substantial decoherence channel for these quantum memories \cite{Jahnke2015NJP, Trusheim2020PRL}.
+In comparison, the NV is mainly protected from these thermal effects as the ground states have different spins and do not mix as quickly, enabling longer coherence times \cite{AbobeihNatComms2018, Karapatzakis2024PRX}.